Search

 For What It’s Worth is an occasional look at the meanings and origins of words and expressions investors may encounter.
 In this instance, we consider the preferred title for Janet Yellen, who’s seated at the head of the Federal Reserve. […]

-• For What It’s Worth: Salting Away
+For What It’s Worth: Rule of Thumb

 As part of an occasional series examining the origins of common financial expressions, we get a taste of the savory saying “salting away” as it refers to saving money for the long haul. […]